Kunstmaan/frontend-linters/eslint-react-config/README.md

 `import/prefer-default-export`: We don't prefer defaults exports.
 * **Why?** Default exports have more potential to lead to trouble with intellisense, and refactoring of code (renaming your imports is not a good idea).

+## React-specific Rules

+For our React rules we also extend the [AirBnB react styleguide](https://github.com/airbnb/javascript/tree/master/react), again with several exceptions which we will elaborate on.

+#### Custom Rules

+`react/jsx-indent`: For jsx indentation we use 4 spaces
+* **Why?** Consistency with our other indentation.

+`react/jsx-indent-props`: For jsx prop indentation we use 4 spaces
+* **Why?** Consistency with our other indentation.

+`react/prop-types`: Using propTypes is not mandatory
+* **Why?** Runtime validation using propTypes is only useful during development.
+Unless creating a component library/extensively reused components the time invested in using propTypes is not worth it.

+`react/sort-comp`: For ordering component data we first put the static methods / variables followed by the instance variables, render method, lifecycle methods and any other method.
+* **Why?** We consider the render method to be more important so we like to have it first.
+We also want to see the instance variables before any other instance method.